Graduate School and

 Voting committee membership consists of a voting member of the Faculty Senate and a voting member of the Graduate Council from each academic college, the chair of the Graduate Council, and the Vice Chair of the Faculty Senate or his/her representative.
 The committee elects its own chair.

-Teaching Assistant Effectiveness Advisory Committee is comprised of the Associate Dean of the Graduate School, as the chair, a representative from the library, one faculty and one teaching graduate assistant representative from each of the undergraduate colleges, and one faculty and one teaching graduate assistant representative from each of the following: a) a department with fewer than five teaching graduate assistants; b) a department with five to ten teaching graduate assistants; c) a department with eleven to twenty teaching graduate assistants; and d) a department with more than twenty teaching graduate assistants appointed during that academic year.
+Teaching Assistant Effectiveness Advisory Committee is comprised of the Associate Dean of the Graduate School, as the chair, a representative from the library, a representative from the Teaching and Faculty Support Center, one faculty and one teaching graduate assistant representative from each of the undergraduate colleges, and one faculty and one teaching graduate assistant representative from each of the following: a) a department with fewer than five teaching graduate assistants; b) a department with five to ten teaching graduate assistants; c) a department with eleven to twenty teaching graduate assistants; and d) a department with more than twenty teaching graduate assistants appointed during that academic year.
 (For these purposes, teaching graduate assistants are those who have full responsibility for teaching a credit bearing course, or who are responsible for a lab.)
 Members will be chosen by the Dean of the Graduate School.
 The committee facilitates communication between the Dean of the Graduate School and the Graduate Council, on the one hand, and the teaching graduate assistants, departments, and colleges, on the other.
 The committee cooperates with the Teaching and Faculty Support Center, the Teaching Council of the Faculty Senate, the Teaching Assistant Advisory Board of the Teaching and Faculty Support Center, and the Teaching Academy in the development of strategies to prepare future teaching assistants.
 The committee will meet at least three times per semester during the academic year, and service on the committee is for one academic year.